sriramdasbalaji/VSTS-DevOps-Labs/aspdotnet/README.md

    <img src="images/build_overview.png">

    While the build is in progress, let's explore the build definition.
-Below is the table which gives you the glimpse of the tasks that is being used in the current build definition.
+The tasks that is used in the build definition are listed in the table below.

    <table width="100%">
    <thead>